awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-approval.md

 1. Use the following command to run an automation with approvers\.
 In the document name section, specify a runbook that includes the automation action, `aws:approve`\.

    For `Approvers`, specify the IAM users or user ARNs of approvers for the action\.
 For `SNSTopic`, specify the SNS topic ARN to use to send approval notification\.
-The SNS topic name must start with **Automation**\.
+The Amazon SNS topic name must start with `Automation`\.
 **Note**
 The specific names of the parameter values for approvers and the SNS topic depend on the values specified within the runbook you choose\.